karnhao/HaoVSort/README.md

 ## Playing music
 There are music algorithm in this plugin.
 This algorithm also need [NoteblockAPI](https://www.spigotmc.org/resources/noteblockapi.19287/) to read .nbs file.
-Add you need to put music file in plugins/HaoVSort/songs. (file's type must be .nbs).
+And you need to put music file in plugins/HaoVSort/songs. (file's type must be .nbs).

 ### Example
 ```